thealice/thealice.github.io/_posts/2020-04-09-getting_started_on_your_rails_app_a_step-by-step_guide.markdown

 * So that <some reason>

 #### Mapping out your models
 Mapping out what models you think it'll need and how they will associate with one another.
 It helps to write this down in a notes doc so you can take the information and fill in the migration files and model associations later.
+[This article on the Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/active-record-associations) was really helpful for me when thinking through some of the more complex associations.

 Post